ljunggren/ansible-examples/README.md

 ## Requirements
 Only tested on CentOS Digital Ocean 7.0 by me.
 See https://github.com/geerlingguy for complete references and for information on additional platforms.
-Remember to set your server IPs inside the inventory directory to point to your server.
+Remember to set your server IPs inside the inventory directory to point to your servers.

 ## Commands

-Deploy on all servers
+Deploy on all servers:

 ansible-playbook site.yml

 Deploy on management servers:

 ansible-playbook site.yml -i inventories/management_servers

 Deploy on management servers:

 ansible-playbook site.yml -i inventories/database_servers

 Deploy on staging servers:

 ansible-playbook site.yml -i inventories/staging_servers

-Deploy on production servers
+Deploy on production servers:

 ansible-playbook site.yml -i inventories/production_servers